TREE REMOVAL AND

 Municipalities have established tree preservation By-Laws to regulate tree removal and injury.
 The goal being to preserve and grow our city’s tree canopy cover, ensure trees remain safe and stable and to encourage good Urban Forestry practice.
 Each Municipality has its own specific By-Laws in place.
 Below are some references and links for more information in our most frequently serviced areas.

-A permit is required to remove or injure any tree on private property with a trunk diameter of 30cm or greater, measured at 1.4 meters above ground (endangered species are protected regardless of size).
+A permit is required to remove or injure any tree on private property with a trunk diameter of 30cm or greater, measured at 1.4 meters above ground (endangered species and heritage trees are protected regardless of size).

 A permit is required to remove or injure any sized tree on city property or conservation area.

-A permit is required to remove or injure any tree on private property with a trunk diameter of 20cm or greater, measured at 1.37 meters above ground (endangered species are protected regardless of size).
+A permit is required to remove or injure any tree on private property with a trunk diameter of 20cm or greater, measured at 1.37 meters above ground (endangered species and heritage trees are protected regardless of size).

 A permit is required to remove or injure any sized tree on city property or conservation area.

-A permit is required to remove or injure any tree on private property with a trunk diameter of 20cm or greater, measured at 1.4 meters above ground (endangered species are protected regardless of size).
+A permit is required to remove or injure any tree on private property with a trunk diameter of 20cm or greater, measured at 1.4 meters above ground (endangered species and heritage trees are protected regardless of size).

 A permit is required to remove or injure any sized tree on city property or conservation area.

-A permit is required to remove or injure any tree on private property with a trunk diameter of 20cm or greater, measured at the base of tree (endangered species are protected regardless of size).
+A permit is required to remove or injure any tree on private property with a trunk diameter of 20cm or greater, measured at the base of tree (endangered species and heritage trees are protected regardless of size).

 A permit is required to remove or injure any sized tree on city property or conservation area.